See what other Solopreneurs / Startups / SMEs

 I knew that my Facebook page would be the primary channel to build a newsletter, but managing it took a lot of time.

 Once I found SocialBee, managing my social media became much easier.

-After I filled the content categories and set up the calls to action for people to join the newsletter via social posting and Twitter Engage messages, I started getting more subscribers.
+After I filled the content categories and set up the calls to action for people to join the newsletter via social posting, I started getting more subscribers.
 I was getting about 100 subscribers a day on Facebook and Twitter.

 Probably around 30% of the subscribers came from Twitter, a channel I never really thought about pursuing in the past because it seemed so much work and I did not know how to do it effectively.
 SocialBee helped a lot with gaining subscribers.